ES2Spring2019-ComputinginEngineering/final-project-alymo_final/README.md

 ## File List

-Create a list of all of the files in your repository with one sentence descriptions
+batting_llineup_data.csv: the file containing categorical statistics of each of the nine batters

 ## How to format your readme